 3.6 Challenge study

-In tilapia infected with S. agalactiae, the supplementation of dietary CuO nanoparticles were significantly decreased in cumulative death when compared to the infected control group.
+In tilapia infected with S. agalactiae, the supplementation of dietary CuO nanoparticles significantly decreased in cumulative death when compared to the infected control group.
 The group receiving 4 mg/kg CuO NPs (T3) showed the highest survival rate, with a mortality rate of 41.6% over a 14-day period following the infection, and no recorded mortality during the initial 4 days post-challenge (Fig 5).
 Conversely, the groups receiving 1 mg/kg and 8 mg/kg CuO NPs experienced higher mortality rates of 75%, while the infected control group exhibited the highest mortality rate of 83.3%.

 Discussion

 The current study established that dietary supplementation with green-synthesized copper oxide nanoparticles (CuO NPs) significantly enhanced growth performance in over a 60-day feeding trial.
-Among the concentrations tested (0, 1, 2, 4, and 8 mg/kg), the diet containing 4 mg/kg CuO NPs yielded the most favorable outcomes, including significant improvements in FBW, WG, RGR, SGR and FCR compared to both lower and higher inclusion levels.
+Among the concentrations tested (0, 1, 2, 4, and 8 mg/kg), the diet containing 4 mg/kg CuO NPs yielded the most favorable outcomes, including significant improvements in FBW, WG, RGR, SGR, and FCR compared to both lower and higher inclusion levels.
 Notably, no mortality occurred in any treatment group during the experimental period, suggesting the biosafety of CuO NPs at the tested dietary levels.
 The superior growth performance linked to the moderate nanoparticle inclusion (4 mg/kg) may be attributed to enhanced nutrient digestibility, increased enzymatic activity, and improved intestinal absorption efficiency.
 The elevation ratio of nanoparticles can facilitate better feed utilization and metabolic efficiency in fish (Eker et al., 2024).
 However, the observed decline in performance at the higher concentration (8 mg/kg) implies a threshold beyond which copper-based nanoparticles may induce mild oxidative stress or metabolic imbalance.
 It is worth noting that similar dose-dependent responses have been documented in various fish species (Vajargah et al., 2020).

 In rohu, L. rohita, dietary copper supplementation at 4.52–4.75 mg/kg resulted in improved WG, SGR and FCR (Musharraf and Khan, 2022).
 Similarly, in larvae, dietary CuO NP supplementation at 2-4 mg/kg enhanced growth and immunity; however, a concentration of 10 mg/kg resulted in hepatotoxic effects and a reduction in SGR (Dawood et al., 2020).
 These findings correspond with the current study, which identified 4 mg/kg CuO NPs as the optimal inclusion level.
 Comparable trends have been observed in marine species, with dietary copper nanoparticles at low concentrations (20 mg/kg) improving growth and antioxidant status in Macrobrachium rosenbergii, while higher doses led to increased oxidative stress and reduced survival (Muralisankar et al., 2016).
 In Danio rerio, CuO NP exposure at sub-toxic levels enhanced metabolic enzyme activity, whereas elevated concentrations disrupted liver function and growth regulation (Aksakal et al., 2019).
 These studies further substantiate that copper-based nanoparticle supplementation possesses a narrow optimal biological window.
 The enhanced growth and feed efficiency noted at 4 mg/kg CuO NPs in the present investigation may also be related to their antimicrobial properties, which could help modulate gut microbial balance and reduce pathogenic load, thereby improving nutrient utilization.
 Although copper is an essential trace element involved in various enzymatic systems such as cytochrome oxidase and superoxide dismutase, excessive levels can lead to the formation of ROS and disrupt cellular homeostasis (Tapiero et al., 2003).
 Consequently, the decline in performance at 8 mg/kg may be connected to the onset of mild oxidative stress, in line with previous nanoparticle toxicity studies.